-Action/Service 2: Student Assessment System.
+Action/Service 2: Student Assessment System

 The paradigm shifted for the assessment system.
-Teachers and Administrators learned how to utilize the existing resources provided by the district in news ways to better inform student outcomes.
-As a result, data became the core of decision making based on academic and behavioral needs of our
+Teachers and Administrators learned how to utilize the existing resources provided by the district in new ways to better inform student outcomes.
+As a result, data became the core of decision making based on academic and behavioral needs of our by May 2024.

-Foster Youth, EL learners, and Low -Income students.

-We will improve overall reading performance by building a Comprehensive TK/K-3 Assessment Plan as measured by a Yearly Assessment Calendar, Student Data Collection Forms, Data Analysis meetings, NWEA MAP Reading Fluency and DIBELS data by May 2024.
+Foster Youth, EL learners, and Low - Income students.
+We will improve overall reading performance by building a comprehensive assessment plan as measured by a yearly assessment calendar, Student Data Collection Forms, Data Analysis meetings, NWEA MAP Reading Fluency and DIBELS data

-Action/Service 3: Intervention Coordinator to support student academics, parents and staff Staff turnover and the need for capacity building presented a need for rigorous daily support for students and staff.
+Action/Service 3: Intervention Coordinator to support student academics, parents and staff.

+Staff turnover and the need for capacity building presented a need for rigorous daily support for students and staff.
+As a result of the staff turnover, this action still remains an ongoing and improved service to provide.

 Action/Service 4: Supplemental materials; Awards, Incentives, books and supplies provided to students.

-By providing both motivation and incentives for daily attendance, students will gain access to quality instruction daily with improved daily attendance.
+By providing both motivational widgets and incentives for daily attendance, students will gain access to quality instruction daily with improved daily attendance.
+All students will continue to benefit from this service and will remain a priority.